 Welcome to the homepage for the Conscience Research Group

-We are based at the University of Western Ontario and at Dalhousie University.
-We specialize in health care ethics and health law, and are investigating the permissibility of conscientious refusals by health care professionals to provide health care services such as abortions.
-Our particular concern is with refusals to provide reproductive health care services.
-Funding for our work is generously provided by the Canadian Institutes of Health Research (CIHR).
+We were a research group based at the University of Western Ontario and at Dalhousie University from 2010-2015.
+We specialized in health care ethics and health law, and investigated the permissibility of conscientious refusals by health care professionals to provide health care services, particularly reproductive services such as abortions.
+Our work was generously funded by the Canadian Institutes of Health Research (CIHR).